foss-for-synopsys-dwc-arc-processors/embarc_applications/ilight_smartdevice/README.md

 ### Run This Application

-Modify the settings for connecting to the App, as shown below:
+Modify the settings for connecting iLight to the App, as shown below:

-Open your ble and app after thie application is running.
+Start the bluetooth and app after iLight running on the EMSK.

 Here take **EMSK2.2 - ARC EM11D** with GNU Toolset for example to show how to run this application.